junguler/_image-manipulation/Tiler/README.md

 note: i added the black background for people who use the github's light theme to be able to easily see, our shape png has to be transparent for the best result

 ## using custom tiles
-now that we made our custom tiles, taking above explanations into consideration let's use the `gen_tiles.py` program to make other color varients of it.
+now that we made our custom tiles, taking above explanations into consideration let's use the `gen_tiles.py` program to make other color variants of it.
 ```
 python3 gen_tiles.py tiles/custom/tile1.png
 ```